 They Live by Night is an exquisite stage-setter for Nicholas Ray’s career that has never looked better on home video.

-A brilliant black comedy, it marks the true beginning of Hitchcock’s impressive run of subversively obsessive American horror films.
+It marks the true beginning of Hitchcock’s impressive run of subversively obsessive American horror films.

 A standard-bearer for the 1980s slasher era, it creeps onto Blu-ray with all its brainless, sanguine pleasures lovingly restored in commendable clarity.